jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/1-Computer-Vision/1-1-Object-Detection-in-Urban-Environments/README.md

 `out/`                                                                              | Report figures, TensorBoard training/validation scalar charts, output detection predictions, etc.

-## Objectives
-* Train an object detection model on the Waymo dataset;
-* Learn how to use the TensorFlow object detection API;
-* Learn how to pick the best parameters for your model;
-* Perform an in-depth error analysis to understand your model's limitations.

-## Introduction
-In this project you will apply the skills you have gained in this course to create a convolutional neural network to detect and classify objects using data from the [Waymo Open Dataset](https://waymo.com/open) [1].
-You will be provided with a dataset of images of urban environments containing annotated cyclists, pedestrians and vehicles.

-First, you will perform an extensive data analysis including the computation of label distributions, display of sample images, and checking for object occlusions.
-You will use this analysis to decide what augmentations are meaningful for this project.
-Then, you will train a neural network to detect and classify objects.
-You will monitor the training with TensorBoard and decide when to end it.
-Finally, you will experiment with different hyperparameters to improve your model's performance.

-This project will include use of the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) [2], where you can deploy your model to get predictions on images sent to the API.
-You will also be provided with code to create a short video of the model predictions.

-## TensorFlow Object Detection API
-The TensorFlow Object Detection API simplifies the development and training of state-of-the-art object detection models.
-A full list of pre-trained models can be viewed on the [TensorFlow Object Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).

 ## Setup and Installation
 To configure your workspace, run:
 ```